 - Make a search bar on your website where you or other people can search for the content of one or more websites.
-In this case you want the results to be displayed in a single page rather than firing multiple searches in different websites.
+In this case, you want the results to be displayed in a single page rather than firing multiple searches on different websites.

 - Go to Google and type your search as usual.